Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: Umm, yes.

-You: I’m Dan with ABC Company, and we sell tools to help boost productivity levels.
+You: I’m Dan from ABC Company, and we sell tools to help boost productivity levels.
 I noticed that we’re members of the same LinkedIn group.
 I saw your latest post on how employees feel higher levels of stress when working from home.
 Our mission is to reduce such issues and increase productivity.
 Would you like to know more?

 Mary: Yes, tell me more/ Yes, I’d like to schedule a call when I have more time to spare.

 You: Great!
 [Insert sales pitch and ask questions about the specific challenges they face.
 Offer solutions that help overcome their challenges].
-Let me know what time works for you and, I can schedule a demo.
+Let me know what time works for you and I can schedule a demo.

 Mary: How about tomorrow evening?

-You: Sure, Thank you for your time.
+You: Sure, thank you for your time.
 I hope we’ve been able to help take some of that stress off your mind.
 Have a great day!

 Every salesperson uses some or other ingratiation techniques while selling.
 So, when your customer gets great news, congratulate them on their accomplishment.
 Use this script in these scenarios.